 The first year of college is an exciting time in your life.
 Perhaps for the first time, you have the freedom to make your own decisions, to come and go as you please, or to decide to not finish your homework.
-But it is important to understand that responsibility is attached to this freedom—you are now accountable for your own choices, actions, and answers.
+But it is important to understand that responsibility comes with this freedom—you are now accountable for your own choices, actions, and answers.

 How will you connect your college education and experiences to your future aspirations?
 When will you start?
 By participating in FYE, you'll begin the process of building and understanding the value of those connections.